R22-05 BILLS OF THE PROVIDER

-(a) Bills for electric service sent by the provider to the tenant shall contain all of the following information:
+(a) Bills for electric service sent by the provider to the lessee shall contain all of the following information:

-(1) the Supplier's Unit Electric Service Bill for the unit and the amount of charges allocated to the tenant during the billing period;
+(1) the Supplier's Unit Electric Service Bill for the unit as a whole and the amount of charges allocated to the lessee during the billing period;

 (2) the name of the supplier;

 (3) the beginning and ending dates for the usage period and, if provided by the supplier, the date the meter for the unit was read for that usage period;

 (4) the past-due date, which shall not be less than 25 days after the bill is mailed or otherwise delivered to the lessee;